 Education status

 Education is an act or process of acquiring general knowledge, developing the process of reasoning and judgment, and preparing oneself for mature life.
 Education status of an individual farmer plays vital role in realizing higher performance.
 The data depicted in Table 1 reveals that majority of the dairy farmers (26.00 %) were having secondary level of education followed by higher secondary level of education (22.00 %).
 15 per cent of the dairy farmers were also reported to have education level of graduate & above.
-Results were in conformity with the findings of Jaiswal et. al ( 2024), Thakur & Monga (2022), Singh et al (2021), Eyazhini et al (2021), Nirmala (2021) and Rahman (2011) and Sahu et al (2017)
+Results were in conformity with the findings of Jaiswal et. al ( 2024), Thakur & Monga (2022), Singh et. al (2021), Eyazhini et. al (2021), Nirmala (2021) and Rahman (2011) and Sahu et. al (2017)

 Year of farming experience